Poetry & Collage Residency December 2024

 SESSION DATES

-The remaining sessions will take place on 9, 23, and 30 May, from 4-6PM EDT.
-After the final session, artists will be invited to submit page spreads to the PoetryXCollage Journal.
+The remaining sessions will take place on the 10th and 17th of December and the 2nd of January, from 4-6PM EST. After the final session, artists will be invited to submit page spreads to the PoetryXCollage Journal.

 Artists are expected to attend all scheduled sessions and complete assignments.